 MISTAKE 2: Starting a conversation talking about yourself.

 Never ever, ever open a conversation by telling the other person about you.
 Instead, deflect the conversation away from yourself and ask questions about THEM.
 When others feel that you are interested in them, they judge you as smarter and more trustworthy.
 Also, by asking questions, you can determine how your business can be valuable to them.

 MISTAKE 3: Talking too long about your business.

 Have a 30 second buzzer in your head.
 Don’t talk about your business any longer than that before relating the conversation back to the other person.
-Ask them if they have had a similar experiences, how they handled a similar situation or simply ask them their opinion, visit fixbodygroup.com.
+Ask them if they have had a similar experiences about Benefits Of Using Gyno-Daktarin, how they handled a similar situation or simply ask them to visit https://www.trumedical.co.uk/ and to tell their opinion.
 If you find yourself going on too long, stop mid-sentence and apologize.
 Be humble.
 It’s endearing.

 MISTAKE 4: Talking about the technical details of what you do.

 Let’s say you own a tire store.
 Don’t launch right in to talking about all the different types of tires you sell.
 If you’re a lawyer, don’t talk about all the kinds of legal services you offer.
 Instead, tell a story.
 Talk about a person you helped.
 Spice it up with a little drama.
 Talk about how they were stressed prior to working with you.
 Explain what you did to help them and save the day.
 It won’t sound like bragging if you stay focused on being grateful for having a business that gives you the opportunity to be in service to other people.